yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + COSI deletes the associated `Bucket`, which sets its deleteTimestamp but does not delete it due to finalizer.
 + COSI deletes the associated `BucketAccess` (BA), which sets its deleteTimestamp but does not delete it due to finalizer.
 + Sidecar sees the deleteTimestamp set in the BA and gRPC calls the provisoner's _Revoke_ interface.
-+ COSI removes the `Bucket` label for this BA.
++ COSI unbinds the BA from the `Bucket`.
-+ COSI looks at the `Bucket`'s labels for binding references.
-If there are any we stop at this point.
++ COSI checks for additional binding references and if there are any we stop at this point.
 The `Bucket`'s deleteTimestamp is set and its Phase is still "Bound", but the driver will not be invoked.
-+ When all the binding labels are gone, COSI sets the `Bucket`'s Phase to "Deleting".
++ When all the binding references have been removed, COSI sets the `Bucket`'s Phase to "Deleting".
 + The sidecar sees `Bucket.Phase` = "Deleting" and knows the `Bucket.releasePolicy`.
-+ If the release policy is "Delete" the sidecar gRPC calls the provisoner's _Delete_ interface. **Note:** it is crucial that COSI always sets the `Bucket.releasePolicy` to "Retain" except when the `BucketClass` defines the policy as "Delete".
-There is potentially a corner case where a brownfield `BucketRequest` references a BucketClass whose releasePolicy is "Delete".
-COSI needs to ignore all BucketClass settings in this situation.
++ If the release policy is "Delete", the sidecar gRPC calls the provisoner's _Delete_ interface.
 + If the release policy is "Retain" then its Phase is set to "Released" and potentially it can be reused.
 + When the sidecar sets the `Bucket`'s Phase to "Deleted", then COSI deletes all the finalizers and the real deletions occur.